voteflux/flux/CONSTITUTION.md

 Amendments to this constitution can be made with the support of at least 66% of a quorum, or at the discretion of the party Leader.
 They are to be submitted via pull request to the relevant Github repository.

+Amendments to this section (*Amendments to this Constitution*) require the authorization of the Leader and such authority is not delegable.

 ## Endorsed Candidates